abdallah-samir96/IrregationSystem/README.md

-# Automatic Irrigation System
+# <ins>Automatic Irrigation System</ins>

 ### **POC Description**

 -----
-Building an Irrigation System where users can
+Building an Irrigation System with the following tasks
 - **Create Plot Of land.**
 - **Configure a plot of land.**
 - **Edit a plot of land.**
 - **List all plots and it's details.**
-- **Integration interface with the sensor device once a plot of land need to be irrigate.**
+- **Integration interface with the sensor device once a plot of land need to be irrigated.**
 - **Update the status of the slot once the request is successfully sent to the sensor device.**
 - **Retry calls to the sensor device in case the sensor not available (pre configured.**
-- **Alerting system to be implemented in case the sensor not available and after exceeding the retry times.**
+- **Alerting system to be implemented in case the sensor not available and after exceeding the retry times using Twilio.**

-## The Mocking Server
+## Mocking Server As Sensor Integration
-- Simple server contains API to integrate with from the irrigation system
+- A Simple server contains one API to integrate with from the irrigation system
-- it should be started before running the irrigation system
+- It should be started before running the irrigation system
-- go to the directory containing **sensor-system.jar** file and try with this command `java -jar sensor-system.jar`
+- go to the current directory containing **sensor-system.jar** file and try with this command `java -jar sensor-system.jar`
+- The sensor-system.jar responsible for changing the status of plots and update irrigation time slot to the current.
 ### Documentation For RESTful Api Usage (Resources and Endpoints)

 📧 https://documenter.getpostman.com/view/28448487/2sAYQgg7vq